rytsikau/ee.Yrewind/README.md

 ##### [**` -duration=[minutes] `**](#)

 Specifies the required duration in minutes.
-The minimum value is 1, the maximum is limited to 300.
-If this parameter is missing, the program uses the default 60.
+The minimum value is 1, the maximum is limited to 300 (if you need to make a longer recording, of course, you can repeat your command line several times in the batch file).
+If the parameter is missing, the program uses the default 60.
 The example below saves 15 minutes of the livestream:
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -duration=15

 <br>